aviralmishra/react-flux-stockview/Readme.md

 # react-flux-stockview
-StockView is a responsive and interactive finance application build using React, HTML and Bootstrap.
+StockView is a responsive and interactive finance application built using React, HTML and Bootstrap.

 It allows the user to: